 - Lawyer/client communications

-- Giving/obtaining legal advice
+- Dominant purpose of giving/obtaining legal advice

 - Documents evidencing privileged communications